kimjune01/kimjune01.github.io/_posts/2023/2023-05-16-why-work-together.md

 ### Working on the right things is more effective than doing more things

 Unlike cookies, the value of product increments is variable.
 The cost of product increments is also variable.
 Estimates are guesses that are always wrong.
 But because of the giant differences between the most valuable and the next-most valuable is so huge, the precision required of the estimates only need to be enough to prioritize deliverables from one to the next.
 If the benefits of the product increments are also estimated wildly, then factoring both will yield the correct prioritization about half the time.
-Amazingly, this is an improvement over no prioritization at all.
+Amazingly, this is an improvement over no estimation at all.

 If two people work on the most important thing and get it done sooner, then it will provide more benefit over the same time period compared to them working on two most important things.